Richardson's ground squirrel: Control measures

 Farmers and ranchers have developed a variety of ways to exterminate ground squirrels besides trapping, shooting and poisoning.
 One such process fills the burrows with a mixture of oxygen and propane and then ignites the gas mixture.
 This kills the ground squirrels with a concussive force that also collapses the tunnel systems.
-Even if effective, ground squirrels from outside of the treated areas will eventually spread back into the area.
+Even if effective, ground squirrels from outside of the treated areas eventually spread back into the area.

 The Saskatoon Wildlife Federation sponsored a 12-week "gopher derby" in 2002, in an effort to reduce what it considered an overpopulation of the squirrels.
-Cash prizes were awarded for the most number of animals killed, with the animals' tails being presented as proof of the kill.
-The Canadian Humane Society called the contest cruel and barbaric.
+Cash prizes were awarded for the most animals killed, with the animals' tails presented as proof of kill.
+The Canadian Humane Society described the contest as cruel and barbaric.
 Despite the criticism, the derby was repeated in 2003.
 By 2004, the ground squirrel population had dropped and the contest was cancelled.

 The Gopher Hole Museum in Torrington, Alberta, Canada, has a large selection of stuffed ground squirrels of many varieties and colors.